 1. INTRODUCTION:

 Guntur is home to the biggest chilli market in Asia and a significant trading hub for one of India's most vital agricultural products.
 Andhra Pradesh is the main source of arrivals, while Madhya Pradesh has recently become a significant provider.
-The crop reaches markets as early as October, although Andhra Pradesh harvesting starts in January and peaks by mid-February.
+The crop begins arriving in markets as early as October, while harvesting in Andhra Pradesh starts in January and peaks by mid-February.
 Prices in Guntur have been impacted by Madhya Pradesh production trends, and as cotton and chillies are rival crops, changes in one have an impact on the other (Lakshmi et al., 2014).
 Starting on October 9, 2017, the central government required that all chilli transactions in the Guntur Market Yard be made using the Electronic National Agriculture Market (e-NAM) platform in order to increase efficiency and transparency.
 Through reforms like e-NAM, cold storage, warehousing, and the promotion of Farmer Producer Organisations (FPOs) under the National Mission on Sustainable Agriculture, government initiatives now concentrate on improving farmer profitability, infrastructure, and market access (Chand, 2016; Kumar et al., 2020; Acharya et al., 2012).
 Even with advancements, problems like unequal access and low digital literacy still exist (Birthal et al., 2021).
 In order to assess the extent and efficacy of these interventions as well as their results at the local level, this study uses structured questionnaires with experts and chilli producers.

 Through infrastructure development, AgTech training, and energy-efficient upgrades, the Andhra Pradesh government has modernised the Guntur Chilli Yard in partnership with organisations including the Spices Board, EESL, and Digital Green.
 A 125-acre Spices Park for value addition, digital sensitisation through the EMircha program, LED lighting, and PPPs with ITC and Syngenta for farmer insurance and training are among the initiatives.
 These initiatives have improved yield and quality, decreased operating costs, increased export readiness, and made direct market access possible.
 Furthermore, the goal of the state's GI-tagged branding and District Export Action Plan is to raise chilli exports from 3,502 cr to 4,661 cr by 2025.